weizman/temp-website/_posts/2020-02-02-client-side-future.md

 **fully betting on client side security might not be the smartest thing to do.**

-And while Bionic turned out to be a great experience (both for working there and for it to be later acquired), I left Bionic only 1.5 years later - because **the passion for client side security didn't die off, it just went stronger** only to result in a great next opportunity.
+And while Bionic turned out to be a great experience (both for working there and for it to be later acquired), I left Bionic only 1.5 years later - because **the passion for client side security didn't die off, it only became stronger**, leading me to my next great next opportunity.

 ### The right choice